Last Updated on

 - The vast majority of professional squatters, both powerlifters and Olympic athletes, squat with SOME degree of toe out.
 Why shouldn’t you?

-Foot position during the squat is imperative, as it serves as a vital base of stability.
+Optimal foot placement for squats is imperative, as it serves as a vital base of stability.
 However, it seems as if there are conflicting points of views on whether to turn your feet out before you squat.
 This article aims to clear up some common misconceptions!

 A squat to depth with the feet straight forward requires more mobility…period.
 This is why many coaches and physical therapists recommend this method.
 In fact, one of the main, often overlooked, mobility requirements to achieve a full, feet forward squat is sufficient tibial internal rotation.